- Research News

 Q: Can a relative or friend call on my behalf to inquire about my application or admission status?
 We are not permitted to discuss any aspect of an applicant or student with a person other than the student/applicant.
 We also do not answer questions regarding decisions over the phone (please see the question above.)

 Q: How will I find a job when I'm done?
 Our M.Eng. graduates are in very hig demand!
 Many well known companies recruit on campus throughout the term.
 We have found it common for M.Eng. grads to have several excellent offers from which to choose.
-University Career Services including the College of Engineering Career Services Office, offer many services which assist our gradutes in finding employment.
+University Career Services including the College of Engineering Career Center, offer many services which assist our gradutes in finding employment.
 The College of Engineering publishes employment statistics annually.

 Q: May I apply to the PhD program after I'm done?